Grant Stott: Other appearances

-Stott writes a column for the Edinburgh Evening News, and also writes another weekly column in the sports section commenting about his love of Hibernian FC.
+Stott writes a column for the Edinburgh Evening News, and writes another weekly column in the sports section commenting about his love of Hibernian FC.

-He has also featured in an advertising campaign with the Edinburgh-based bus company Lothian Buses.
+He has featured in an advertising campaign with the Edinburgh-based bus company Lothian Buses.

-Stott performed a song at the Radio Forth Awards 2011 titled "That's Fife" (a cover of "That's Life") a tribute to Fife, mocking various towns, landmarks and famous Fife people.
+Stott performed a song at the Radio Forth Awards 2011 titled "That's Fife" (a cover of "That's Life") a tribute to Fife.
 It since has had over 200,000 views on YouTube.

 He had a show on Forth 1 on Monday to Friday from 10:00 to 14:00 however, he left in January 2017.

 Philanthropy

-Grant raising money for Leukaemia Research in memory of Moray Fotheringham, by cycling and is a patron of the Edinburgh-based charity, 'It's good 2 give'.
+Grant raised money for Leukaemia Research in memory of Moray Fotheringham, by cycling and is a patron of the Edinburgh-based charity, 'It's good 2 give'.